ymath-io/ymath.io/content/courses/calculus/differential/power-rule/index.md

 ---
 type: lesson
-index: 500
+index: 9
-title:
+title: Power Rule

 ---

-Now that you\'ve learned some methods of differentiating complex functions, let\'s take a look at the following function:
+Now that you\'ve learned some methods of differentiating complex functions, let\'s take a look at functions of the following form:
 $$f\left(x\right)=x^n.$$ How could we find  $f'\left(x\right)$ ?

 It turns out that there\'s two ways to do this.
 We could use either induction or the binomial theorem (or some third method that you can email me about :)).
 I\'m going to go through the induction strategy first, because it\'s a bit simpler.
-If you don\'t like induction or haven\'t learned it yet (who is teaching you Precalculus?) you can skip ahead to the other method.
+If you don\'t like induction or haven\'t learned it yet (it's super cool!) you can skip ahead to the other method.
 Otherwise, let\'s go!

 #### Induction